Falkor/tutorials-BD-ML/README.md

 <http://nesusws-tutorials-bd-dl.rtfd.io>

+A PDF copy of the slides are located within this repository in [`docs/slides_BDA.pdf`](docs/slides_BDA.pdf)

+A [List of the hands-on](docs/hands-on/README.md) is also summarized in [`docs/hands-on/README.md`](docs/hands-on/README.md).

 ## Issues / Feature request

-You can submit bug / issues / feature request using the [`Falkor/tutorials-bd-ml` Project Tracker](https://github.com/Falkor/tutorials-BD-ML/issues)
+You can submit bug / issues / feature request using the [`Falkor/tutorials-bd-ml` Project Tracker](https://github.com/Falkor/tutorials-BD-ML/issues).
+To contribute, kindly follow the guidelines provided in [`docs/contributing/README.md`](docs/contributing/README.md).

 ## Licence